Trevor Williams (baseball): Chicago Cubs

 On February 5, 2021, Williams signed a one-year, $2.5 million contract with the Chicago Cubs.
 On May 31, Williams was placed on the injured list after undergoing an emergency appendectomy.
 In 13 games (12 starts) with the Cubs, Williams went 4–2 with a 5.06 ERA across 58 2/3 innings.

 New York Mets

 On July 30, 2021, Williams was traded to the New York Mets along with Javier Baez and cash considerations in exchange for Pete Crow-Armstrong.
+He made 10 appearances for the Mets down the stretch, registering a 3.06 ERA with 29 strikeouts in 32.1 innings pitched.

+On July 14, 2022, Williams recorded his first career save after tossing three scoreless innings of relief against the Chicago Cubs.

 Washington Nationals

 On December 10, 2022, Williams signed a two-year, $13 million contract with the Washington Nationals.
+He made 30 appearances for the Nationals in 2023, posting a 5.55 ERA with 111 strikeouts across 1441⁄3 innings pitched.
+In 2024, he made 13 appearances for the team, posting a 2.03 ERA with 59 strikeouts across 662⁄3 innings pitched.
+He became a free agent following the season.

+On December 30, 2024, Williams signed a two-year, $14 million contract to remain with the Nationals.
+He made 17 starts for Washington in 2025, struggling to a 3-10 record and 6.21 ERA with 65 strikeouts across 82 2/3 innings pitched.
+On July 9, 2025, it was announced that Williams had suffered a partial tear in his ulnar collateral ligament and would require surgery; he underwent an internal brace procedure on July 19.

 Personal life

-Williams is a devout Catholic; he is a Knight of Columbus and his heavily-tattooed arms include the initialized motto of the Society of Jesus, "AMDG," and an allusion to Benedict of Nursia.
+Williams is a devout Catholic; he is a member of the Knights of Columbus and his heavily-tattooed arms include the initialized motto of the Society of Jesus, "AMDG," and an allusion to Benedict of Nursia.

 In November 2014, he married his wife, Jackie.
 Their son was born in 2015, and their adopted daughter was born in July 2019.